aznc0der/geoplayground/README.md

 A background task is created to call remote service to get new data then update the database after.

 ### Configuration
-Please change the REST_API_BASE_URL to the appropriate server URL in AppConfig.java.
+Please change the REST_API_BASE_URL to the appropriate server URL in AppConfig.java. <br />
-Choose your desire build variants or use ./gradlew assemble to build them all.
+Choose your desire build variants in Androud Studio or use `./gradlew assemble` to build all flavors.
 (Production, Staging, Development and Localhost)

 ### Libraries Used
 * facebook/Fresco